Piezo Ceramic Manufacturer

 The first time someone tried making piezoelectric ceramic devices took place during World War I. Two French scientists wanted to create a perfect piezoelectric ceramic ultrasonic submarine detector to help their country, but they didn’t finish this application until after the war ended.

 The success of this piezoelectric transducer led to the intense research and development of piezoelectric ceramic devices.
 During the period after the first World War, piezoelectric ceramic products like microphones, accelerometers, signal filters, etc. were invented.

 During the 2nd World War, the U.S, Japan and the Soviet Union discovered that certain ceramic materials exhibited dielectric constants up to 100 times higher than common cut crystals.
-The discovery of easily manufactured piezoelectric ceramics led a revival of intense research and development of piezoelectric sensors, piezoelectric transducers, & various other piezoelectric products.
+The discovery of easily manufactured piezoelectric ceramics led a revival of intense research and development of piezoelectric sensors, piezoelectric transducers, piezo actuators.
 Powerful sonars, ceramic phono cartridges, ceramic audio tone transducers ,etc., were all developed during this period.

 During the 20th century, a record number of patents have been granted by the U.S Patent Office annually showing that the world is becoming more aware of the possibilities of piezoelectric ceramics.
 As the applications of piezoelectric ceramics grows, there will also be a need to increase the number of piezo ceramic manufacturers in order to keep up with the demand.